rancher/k3os/README.md

 ### `k3os.data_sources`

 These are the data sources used for download config from cloud provider.
-The valid options are
+The valid options are:

     aws
+    cdrom
+    digitalocean
     gcp
+    hetzner
     openstack
     packet
     scaleway
     vultr
-    hetzner
-    cdrom

 More than one can be supported at a time, for example: